Maha political upheaval: BJP's 'washing machine' has resumed operation, say opposition parties | Politics

 Calling the BJP ''hypocrite'', Supriyo, a minister in the Mamata Banerjee government in West Bengal, said tainted leaders under the scanner of ED for corruption have been put into a ''washing machine'' manufactured by the BJP to remove their stains and blemishes.

 Shiv Sena (UBT) Rajya Sabha leader Priyanka Chaturvedi tweeted, ''Principles be damned, BJP should be the last party in the country talking about ideological alliances.
 They are just political opportunists wanting power at any cost.
 With the latest development in Maharashtra, those MLAs who were corrupt and were jailed are now being sworn in as ministers!''
+BJP national spokesperson Shehzad Poonawalla took a swipe at the opposition leaders' attempt at forming an alliance to take on the BJP in 2024 and tweeted, ''PDA - Poora (completely) Disturbed Alliance?''
+Those who cannot keep their parties and leaders united are trying to forge opposition unity ''from Rajasthan, Maharashtra, Karnataka to Bihar'', Poonawalla charged and added, ''Gehlot, Pilot, DKS, Siddaramaiah, Manjhi...first unite them!''
 Samajwadi Party chief Akhilesh Yadav claimed that Maharashtra has emerged as a ''bigger laboratory'' for the BJP after Madhya Pradesh and the saffron party will do other ''experiments'' in the run-up to 2024 general elections to stay in power ''BJP does this from time to time, first they did this in Madhya Pradesh, and then in Maharashtra, but people are watching this,'' Yadav told reporters in Lucknow.
+Maharashtra Congress president Nana Patole said. ''This game of musical chairs is going to destroy democracy and the Constitution.
+Democracy is being disrobed in Maharashtra and the power-hungry Bharatiya Janata Party has a big role to play in it,'' Patole said.

+Indian Youth Congress president Srinivas B V said NCP MLA Hasan Mushrif has become free from corruption charges after joining the Shinde-led government.

+''A few days ago, ED had filed a case and raided his house and sugar factory.
+Today he has become corruption free after being cleaned in the washing machine completely.
+Will ED raid at his places again?" he asked.

 AAP leader Atishi said that BJP has declared openly now that all the corrupt should come to its fold and get ''cleaned off their sins in its washing machine''.